crispinanderson/react-external-svg/README.md

   }}
   ```

-##### I can also mix and match thse identifiers as I like, rembering to use > to delinate each identifier - eg.
+##### I can also mix and match these identifiers as I like, remembering to use > to delineate each identifier - eg.

 ```Javascript
 applyProps={{